Remich/2d-game-engine/README.md

 # 2D Game Engine

 This is a 2D Game Engine written in Javascript.
-It was in order to learn and gain knowledge about writing video games.
+It was written for educational purposes only.

 It is not intended for serious projects as there are still a lot of features missing.